 - AECDaily | A collection of webinars on a variety of topics related to the construction industry, many of them free of charge.

 Have access to a 3D printer?
 Know how to sew?
 Then you can help in the fight against COVID-19!
-The PPE Drive is an outreach campaign started by medical leaders in Toronto’s Michael Garron Hospital to support anticipated PPE shortages in the healthcare system.
-There are 3 key ways you can help listed below, along with links to the respective pages with additional information and instructions.
+The PPE Drive is an outreach campaign started by medical leaders in Toronto’s Michael Garron Hospital to ensure adequate supplies of PPE in the healthcare system.
+Here are the following ways people can get involved:

 - Donate Unopened PPE | Have an unopened box of nitrile gloves, vented goggles, or even ear-looped masks?
 Know a contractor, supplier or fabricator that does?
 You can donate these supplies either by dropping them off at the hospital or arraigning a pick up.